Multilayer Simplex-structured Matrix Factorization for Hyperspectral Unmixing with Endmember Variability: Experiment

 \subsection{Real hyperspectral image experiment}

 We validate the proposed MSSMF for HU with EV through experiments on the Samson hyperspectral image.
 We take a sub-image with size $95\times 95$.
-The optical image and reference for the three presented materials are shown in Fig. \ref{fig:ref}.
+The {\revcolor RGB plot of the sub-image and the reference EMs of} the three presented materials are shown in Fig. \ref{fig:ref}.

 We choose two HU methods that also consider EV as benchmarks: extended linear mixture model (ELMM) \cite{drumetz2016blind} and automated endmember bundles (AEB) \cite{somers2012automated}.
 We use the source code of ELMM and implement AEB by ourselves.
-The model dimension of MSSMF $(M, N_1,...,N_L)$ is set as $(156, 6, 12, 24, 95\times 95)$.
+The model dimension of MSSMF, \textit{i.e.} $(M, N_1,...,N_L)$, is set as $(156, 6, 12, 24, 95\times 95)$.
 We stop MSSMF after $100$ iterations.

 The estimated abundance maps are shown in Fig. \ref{fig:abd}.
-We see that MSSMF arguably gives more detailed distributions of the materials that are consistent with visual observation on the optical sub-image.
+We see that MSSMF arguably gives more detailed distributions of the materials that are consistent with visual observation on the {\revcolor sub-image}.

 It is interesting to see what EMs MSSMF retrieved.
-The $24$ EMs unmixed by MSSMF, columns of $\boldsymbol{A}_2$, and the base EMs and the perturbation basis are plotted in Fig. \ref{fig:A123}.
-The figure clearly presents how the final EMs are hierarchically generated from the core basis matrix.
-We see that the core basis matrix indeed captures three base EMs in the shape of spectral signatures of water, soil, and tree.
+The $24$ EMs unmixed by MSSMF, {\revcolor the} columns of $\boldsymbol{A}_2$, and the base EMs and the perturbation basis are plotted in Fig. \ref{fig:A123}.
+The figure {\revcolor shows} how the final EMs are hierarchically generated from the core basis matrix.
+We see that the core basis matrix indeed captures {\revcolor the} three base EMs in the shape of spectral signatures of water, soil, and tree.
 Also, there are three perturbation basis vectors accounting for variability.
-Through hierarchical convex combinations, 24 EMs are obtained where water has the most variant EMs while tree only has one.
+Through hierarchical convex combinations, 24 EMs are obtained where water has the most {\revcolor varied} EMs while tree only has one.